 You should know by now that nothing in the world of affiliate marketing is that simple.

-While there’s lots of upside to being an Amazon affiliate, there’s also plenty of downside.
+While there’s lots of upsides to being an Amazon affiliate, there’s also plenty of downsides.

 So before you register, do yourself a favor and dive into our Amazon affiliate program review…

 Amazon’s affiliate program isn’t actually called “the Amazon affiliate program”.